pkrouth/Fact_Extractor/README.md

 ## Goal: Identify sentences from Income Tax Judgments which have components of Case Facts.

 ## Approach
-* Train a Language Model and Encoder
+* Train a Language Model with Encoder-Decoder
 * Text Classification on Labeled legal documents

 ## Web App